 There’s no need for a freakout session, though.
-We’ve got info and options to help you figure out what’s going on in there and what to do about it.
+We’ve got info and options to help you figure out what’s going on in there so you can get back to your clear skin self in no time.

 Acne’s a super common skin disease, so there’s a ton of research on causes, effective treatment and prevention, and more.
 This is an auricular win for you, friend!